pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 }
 ```

-And that is enough to get something on the screen to play around with.
-It's definitely a few more
+And that is enough to get something on the screen to play around with. 'tis definitely a few more
-steps than if you were to do this in a vanilla SwiftUI way, but there are a few benefits.
+steps than if thou were to do this 'i a vanilla SwiftUI way, yet there are a few steads.
 It gives
-us a consistent manner to apply state mutations, instead of scattering logic in some observable
+us a consistent manner to apply state mutations, instead of scattering logic 'i some observable
-objects and in various action closures of UI components.
+objects and 'i various deed closures of UI components.
 It also gives us a concise way of
 expressing side effects.
-And we can immediately test this logic, including the effects, without
+And we immediately test this logic, including the effects, without
 doing much additional work.

-## Testing your feature
+## Testing thy feature

 > Note: For more in-depth information on testing, see the dedicated <doc:Testing>
 article.

-To test use a `TestStore`, which can be created with the same information as the `Store`, but it
+To test use a `TestStore`, which be created with the same information as the `Store`, yet it
-does extra work to allow you to assert how your feature evolves as actions are sent:
+does extra work to allow thou to avouch how thy feature evolves as actions are sent:

 ```swift
 @MainActor